Jainism in Goa: History

 Since ancient times, Goa has been one of the important centres of trade and commerce.
-During the Kadamba period, rulers rarely opposed other religions and cults and due to this, Jainism flourished.
+During the Kadamba period, the rulers rarely opposed other religions and cults, and due to this, Jainism flourished.

 Chandrakant Bhoje Patil from Ponda says, “Once Goa had Jain settlements.
 The sculptures, temples, inscriptions found in various parts tell us how Jainism flourished here.
 Most of the vestiges of the Jain heritage are lying neglected now.
 We have submitted a memorandum recently (as noted in year 2014) to chief minister Manohar Parrikar to take steps for the protection and conservation of these assets of our history.”

-The ancient Jain temple of Cudnem village dedicated to Lord Rishabhanatha was constructed by Gurjara community in tenth century.
+The ancient Jain temple of Cudnem village dedicated to Rishabhanatha was constructed by Gurjara community in tenth century.
 It went to ruins in fifteenth century.
-Broken idols of Tirthankara were discovered during an excavation in 1986 by the directorate of archeology and archives.
+Broken idols of Tirthankara were discovered during an excavation in 1986 by the directorate of archaeology and archives.

-Gurjara community also constructed the Jain temple at Narve, Bicholim in 1150 AD.
+Gurjaras also constructed the Jain temple at Narve, Bicholim in 1150 AD.
 The sculpture of Parshvanatha, the 23rd Tirthankara was discovered in Hindolewada, Narve.

 Another ancient Jain temple of twenty-second Tirthankara Neminatha in Bandora, Goa built by King Sripala.
 The Kannada inscription discovered in Bandivade of Ponda mentions that king Sripala established this village and built the Jain temple of Neminath which is presently in ruins.

 The idols of Tirthankara were also found in Chandreshwar temple in Kothambi village, situated on the right bank of the River Mandovi.Kothambi, here the sculptures of Kuber, Yakshi and the broken idol of Tirthankar were lying neglected.
 The idols of Yakshi and Kuber have been housed at the Goa state museum but the idol of Tirthankar is still (as noted on 2014) left unattended to fight the sunlight and rains.

 The first Jain sculpture (belonging to the early southern Shilahara Dynasty) in Salcete, Chandor was discovered by Father Henry Heras during one of his expeditions.